 A complaint that a student, staff or faculty member has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Coordinator, or a staff or faculty member.
-The College will conduct an investigation, as appropriate under the circumstances.
+The College will investigate, as appropriate under the circumstances.